-The app renders virtual reality content using the Unity game engine.
-The total size of the application is 4,36 Gb, of which 2,81 Gb are videos.
-It requires a computer and a virtual reality helmet, or a virtual reality helmet with an integrated processor for computing.
-The application runs on a personal computer
+The application renders VR content using the Unity game engine.
+The total size of the application is 4,36 Gb (2,81 Gb of space is dedicated to videos).
+It requires a personal computer and a VR helmet or a VR helmet with an integrated processor for computing.
+Figure 9 depicts system deployment.